hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

 Privacy group IDs for onchain privacy group must be generated outside of Hyperledger Besu and are passed as a parameter when creating an onchain privacy group.

+The [web3js-eea library](../../HowTo/Use-Privacy/Use-OnChainPrivacy.md) generates a unique privacy group ID and passes the ID to Hyperledger Besu when creating a privacy group.

 !!! caution
     When generating a privacy group ID, you must ensure the ID is unique across all network participants.
 If a privacy group is created with an existing privacy group ID, the existing privacy group is overwritten.

     We recommend using 256 bit SecureRandom to ensure unique privacy group IDs.